alan-turing-institute/clean-air-infrastructure/containers/docs/urbanair/docs_src/running_models_on_external_cluster.md

 model_fitting_sync_from_cluster.sh
 ```

-which will automatically push the results to the server.
+which will download from the cluster and automatically push the results to the server.